Karim Djellabi

 Karim Djellabi (born 31 May 1983) is a French former professional footballer who played as a midfielder.
 Having been formed as a left-winger, he played mainly as left-back.

+Personal life

+Karim Djellabi was born in Épinay-sur-Seine, in the northern suburbs of Paris.
+He holds both French and Algerian nationalities.

 Career

 In summer 2015, Djellabi joined Clermont Foot on a two-year contract.